zfbx/zdiscord/docs/commands.md

     run: async (client, interaction, args) => { // You should already have this from the first part
         // args will be named after the name in options (`args.id`, `args.message`)
-        // Do waht you want with id and message from here on
+        // Do what you want with id and message from here on
     ```

 5. If you need further guidance these links should help:<br>